rekirky/advantage_air_myair3/README.md

 ** All zones are viewable and their status (on/off)
 ** Show power status (on/off)

+v 0.0.2
+Add in functionality to self-locate the system IP and configure

 ### Future
 Power switch
 Zone switches